jina-ai/dalle-flow/README.md

 It requires at least 40GB free space on the hard drive, mostly for downloading pretrained models.

 CPU-only environment is not tested and likely won't work.
+Google Colab is likely throwing OOM hence also won't work.

 ### Install